ahelii/ahelii.github.io/doctwo.md

 - Speeds up communication
 - Reduces the effort needed to type

 If your letter is among the three, you simply select it.
-If not, there’s a slower backup option—but the goal is to make that as rare as possible.

-The system can also use previous messages from your communication center to provide context-aware predictions.

 ---